NOAA-ORR-ERD/WebGnomeClient/doc/location_files/strait_of_juan_de_fuca_examples.rst

 same values will be applied at all model times.)
 You may want to read the help available about conventions for entering wind data - these are available by clicking on the question mark icon at the top of the form.

+2. To change the current reversal conditions, but keep all other model settings the same, click on the edit (pencil) icon next to the current entry named "Surface Reversal Current".
+The Reference Point Value is set to 0 for Normal, .1 for Mild Reversal, .35 for Moderate Reversal, and .5 for Strong Reversal.

 Answer: